Janzhuj/janzhuj.github.io/_posts/2023-08-23-Medicare_Part_D_Providers_Segmentation_and_Anomaly_Detection.md

 comments: true
 ---

-Did you know that in the US, billions are expended in frauds, waste and abuse of prescription drugs.
-The US spends over $4 trillion per year on healthcare, which is largely conducted by private providers and reimbursed by insurers.
-Overbilling, waste, and fraud are major concerns in the healthcare system and are estimated by the US Federal Bureau of Investigation to account for 3% to 10% of overall spending.
+Did you know that the US spends over $4 trillion per year on healthcare, 3% to 10% of overall spending are are overbilling, waste and fraud.

 Want to know how other people die?
 The [Centers of Disease Control and Prevention (CDC)](https://wonder.cdc.gov/ucd-icd10.html) provides estimates for the number of people who die due to each of the causes, from 1999 to 2015.
 The following are the causes of death at a glance.